The Early Years Foundation Stage (EYFS)

 Kivukoni celebrates the arts with great gusto!
 All children take part in weekly art, music and singing, as well as performances of note.
 Kivukoni is a place where memories and made, and not be to forgotten!

-Year 7 and 8 is now established and thriving as a centre of new challenges in the form of Project-Based Learning (PBL).
-It is an inspiring space to beat all others, overlooking Takaungu creek with open views of the incoming and outgoing tide.
+Year 7, 8 and 9, Key Stage 3, is now established and thriving as a centre of new challenges in the form of Project-Based Learning (PBL) and introduction to iGCSEs.
+It is an inspiring space, overlooking Takaungu Creek with views over the mangroves and up the creek.

 PBL challenges students in new ways; practically, collaboratively and tangentially.
 English, maths and science still follows Edexcel curriculum, preparing them for IGCSE's in future, but PBL is what excited the learners most - at a time when some may otherwise lack enthusiasm for learning.
 It has been a great success with many great projects coming to fruition in the hands of our productive teenagers; writing and staging their own shows, designing and creating school fair activities, building classrooms, presenting to parents on the importance of healthy diets - to name but a few.